poseidon/typhoon/docs/topics/hardware.md

 ### Port Forwarding

 Expose the [Ingress Controller](/addons/ingress.md#bare-metal) by adding `port-forward` rules that DNAT a port on the router's WAN interface to an internal IP and port.
-By convention, a public Ingress controller is assigned a fixed service IP like kube-dns (e.g. 10.3.0.12).
+By convention, a public Ingress controller is assigned a fixed service IP (e.g. 10.3.0.12).

 ```
 configure